Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Numerical experiments

 The constraints can be discretized as $\mathbf{u}^T\mathbf{u}=1$ and $\mathbf{v}^T\mathbf{v}=1$ similarly.
 Therefore $A_1$ and $A_2$ of \eqref{equ:problem} are irreducible nonsingular $M$-matrices via such discretization.

-We compare the performance of ALM \eqref{equ:ALM}, ANNI and BEFD \cite{bao2004ground} by testing on spin-1/2 BECs in 1D case stated at Example \ref{exm:1}.
+We compare the performance of ALM \eqref{equ:ALM} using Algorithm \ref{alg:NNI} (NNI) to solve subproblems (denoted by ALM$_{NNI}$), ANNI and BEFD \cite{bao2004ground} by testing on spin-1/2 BECs in 1D case stated at Example \ref{exm:1}.
 For BEFD , we set the step size $\Delta t$ to be $10$, and add another stopping rule as $\|\Phi_{k+1}-\Phi_k\|\le 10^{-7}$ or the iteration number $k\ge 1000$.

-In the subsequent tables, the columns "f", "nrmG" and "CPU(s)" display the final objective function value, the final norm of the Riemannian gradient, and the total CPU time each algorithm spent to reach the stopping criterion.
-The column "Iter" reports the number of iterations (the total numbers of inner iterations).
+In the subsequent tables, the columns ``f", ``nrmG" and ``CPU(s)" display the final objective function value, the final norm of the Riemannian gradient, and the total CPU time each algorithm spent to reach the stopping criterion.
+The column ``Iter" reports the number of iterations (the total numbers of inner iterations).